-Stuart Mitchell is a Bristol-based multidisciplinary artist working in painting, printmaking, video and animation.
-His work is loosely themed around ritual, altered states and subconscious imagery, often having a composite nature that creates an element of ambiguity.
+Stuart Mitchell a Bristol-based multidisciplinary artist working in painting, printmaking, animation, video and sound production.
+His work is often themed around ritual, altered states and subconscious imagery, having a composite nature that creates an element of ambiguity.

 My paintings usually begin with a single subject, often an improvised figure, and develop through the accumulation of further imagery gathered from fragments of dreams, memories and personal symbols.
 The act of painting and over-painting multiple layers creates a semi-chaotic collage which I will eventually work into pictorial coherence through the application of composition, colour and form.
 The layering of ideas and the layering of paint are both guided by my subconscious, creating a dreamlike reality with an open narrative.